$e^+e^- \rightarrow s\bar{s}$ at $\sqrt{s} = 250$ GeV at future linear colliders

 \section{Conclusions}

-This study highlights the improvements achievable in $s\bar{s}$ forward-backward asymmetry measurements using advanced particle identification.
-Upgrading from standard \dEdx to emulated \dNdx or applying CPID likelihood-based selection both reduce uncertainties and enhance the signal purity.
+This study demonstrates the improvements achievable in \ssbar forward–backward asymmetry measurements through enhanced particle identification.
+Upgrading from standard \dEdx to emulated \dNdx, along with applying CPID likelihood-based selections, results in a clear reduction in both statistical and systematic uncertainties.

-The results also illustrate the potential of this channel for probing BSM scenarios such as GHU.
-While the current cut-based approach provides a first estimate of the achievable precision, it does not fully exploit all available kinematic and PID information.
-Future studies using the ParT framework will allow more sophisticated selections, further improving sensitivity and maximizing the impact of this channel.
+The present analysis, based on a cut-based approach, provides a robust baseline for assessing these gains, although it does not fully exploit the available kinematic and PID information.
+Ongoing studies using the \textit{Particle Transformer} (ParT) framework (Refs.~\cite{qu2024particletransformerjettagging,tagami2024applicationparticletransformerquark}) aim to address these limitations by enabling more powerful multivariate selections, with the potential for further improvements in sensitivity.